Golem-Base/python-sdk/README.md

 - Imports several items from the SDK (`golem_base_sdk`), including:

-   * `GolemBaseClient`: A class that creates a client to interact with GolemBase
+   * `GolemDBClient`: A class that creates a client to interact with GolemDB
-   * `GolemBaseCreate`: A class representing a create transaction in GolemBase
+   * `GolemDBCreate`: A class representing a create transaction in GolemDB
-   * `GolemBaseExtend`: A class for extending entity lifetime
+   * `GolemDBExtend`: A class for extending entity lifetime
    * `Annotation`: A class for key-value annotations

 - Reads the private key, which it locates using the `xdg` module.